 Mount the armbase on the turntable.
 If the pre-cut has a thread, then use three screws and fix them from the top through the armbase into the armboard thread.
 A second way is to use a ring underneath and fix three screws into this ring, which will then hold the armbase very tightly.
-Be sure that you position the armbase so as to give access to an Allen key for fixing arm into armbase (towards the back of the turntable).
+Be sure that you position the armbase so as to give access to an Allen key for fixing arm into the armbase (towards the back of the turntable).
 Also check, when mounting the arm on other turntables, that you allow enough clearance for counterweights and correct position of the tube in relationship to the platter.
-Due to the bearing construction, there is only a limited arc which the arm tube can travel in a horizontal way.
-Rotation of the VTA arm tower of the arm, to achieve the correct distance of 264 mm, is done with a protractor after the basic setup.